 Be it written or vis-à-vis, any feedback is better than no feedback.
-So don't shy away from giving me some, even when it doesn't conform to what I think is best.
-That said I'll be able to better incorporate feedback that describes:
+So don't shy away from giving me some, even when it doesn't conform to what I consider is best.
+That said, I'll be able to better incorporate feedback that describes:

 - A specific/tangible situation you've seen

-- The perceived impact of my behaviour in you/the team/the org
+- The perceived impact of my behavior in you/the team/the org

-Hopefully the feedback will also be timely - ideally right after the fact.
-All together stands for the SBIT feedback model.
+Hopefully, the feedback will also be timely – ideally right after the fact.
+Altogether, that stands for the SBIT feedback model.
 There are other good feedback models, such as the PEER model.
 Just choose one that entails the great traits above.

 If you'd like to know anything else, please shout.
 I'd gladly extend this document.